timon-schmelzer-gcx/gigacube-analyser/server/README.md

 sudo timedatectl set-timezone Europe/Berlin
 ```

+If you do not like the hostname _ubuntu_, you can change it by editing
+/etc/hostname (`sudo vi /etc/hostname`).
+Do not forget to reboot afterwards!

+Furthermore, if you do not like to type ip addresses in your browser, you
+can install and configure the _avahi-daemon_ to access the
+dashboard like follows: `ubuntu.local:8501`.

 ### Automate services
 This is the most tricky part in my opinion.
 Of course we could run the applications via
 SSH terminals and everything will run fine.
 We could also use a terminal multiplexer